 I wipe her tears.

-Later, Papa carries Kaylee back to her own bed.
+Later, after she is sound asleep, Papa carries Kaylee back to her own bed.

 I awaken in the night.
-My heart aches for my daughter.
-I know the pain she is going through.
-She shared it with me months ago–after the arrest.
+My heart aches.
+I miss her mommy too.
+And I know a bit of the pain my precious daughter is going through.
+She shared it with me months ago, shortly after the arrest.
 Now I know that tonight, she lies on her cot, in her cell, cold and lonely.
 My throat makes a foreign noise.
 I try to hold back the sob, knowing that when it starts, it doesn’t stop for a long time.
-I pray for her.
+I pray for her in a whisper – a whisper I know my Papa hears.

 Months ago, after the arrest, on the 9th day, we brought her home–from that cell, from that cot–for one night before recovery began.
 She wanted her own bed– her old bed.
 The comfort of home.